-Animating the James & Ann Whitall House at Red Bank Battlefield is an interactive, site-specific theatre piece that takes place on a Quaker homestead and a Revolutionary War battlefield, site of the Battle of Red Bank on October 22, 1777.
-The Gloucester County Cultural & Heritage Commission and various community stakeholders sought to engage audiences of all ages through an exploration of the day-to-day lives of 18th century inhabitants of the homestead, the fort, and the surrounding community.
+Animating the James & Ann Whitall House at Red Bank Battlefield was an interactive, site-specific theatre piece that took place on a Quaker homestead and a Revolutionary War battlefield, site of the Battle of Red Bank on October 22, 1777.
+The Gloucester County Cultural & Heritage Commission and various community stakeholders sought to engage audiences of all ages through an exploration of the day-to-day lives of the 18th century inhabitants of the homestead, the fort, and the surrounding community.

 C R E D I T S:

 Diane Robinson Macris (producer), Talia Krispel (production stage manager), Traci DiGesu & Márion Talán (costumes), Sarah Misch (dramaturgy & outreach), Robert Stevenson (dramaturgy & outreach), and Liane Tomasetti (dramaturgy & program evaluation).
 Performers: Mary Kay Adams, William Baugh, Matt W. Cody, Liana Costable, Daryl Embry, Jess Honovich, and Robert Stevenson.
 Photography by Eoin Kinnarney & Dave Coates